Matchlighter/typedaemon/README.md

 Typescript-based application environment for Home Assistant.
 Similar in principle to AppDaemon, but swaps Python for Javascript/Typescript.

-Aims to "include the batteries", providing simple, clean APIs for writing automations.
+Aims to "include the batteries", providing simple, clean APIs for writing automations - just take a look at the [example](skel/applications/full_app/index.ts).

 TypeDaemon is still a work in progress.
 It works to do what I do in my production Home Assistant and has been stable, but it is still beta software - there are probably bugs and things may change.